-The luxurious Northern Sun can be the best bet to explore the stunning Southeast Asian destinations.
-The 50.9-metre-long yacht can easily take 12 guests to Myanmar, Malaysia’s Langkawi and Similan Islands, Thailand’s Phang Nga and India’s the Andaman Islands, owing to its outstanding range of 10,000 nautical miles (18,520 km).
+The luxurious Northern Sun can be the best bet to explore stunning Southeast Asian destinations.
+The 50.9-metre-long yacht can easily take 12 guests to Myanmar, Malaysia’s Langkawi and Similan Islands, Thailand’s Phang Nga and India’s Andaman Islands, owing to its outstanding range of 10,000 nautical miles.
 This means guests can get to see everything from exotic tropical islands to volcanoes.

-Kudanil sails in Indonesian waters between West Nusa Tenggara province of the Lesser Sunda Islands and Papua province in New Guinea.
+Kudanil sails in Indonesian waters between West Nusa Tenggara province of the Lesser Sunda Islands and the Papua province of New Guinea.
 As such, it navigates some of the most beautiful tropical Southeast Asian island destinations including Komodo National Park, Maluku Islands, Wakatobi National Park, Banda Island and Raja Ampat.

-Kudanil is one of the best private yacht charters to reach the remotest corners within the Indonesian archipelago with ease.
+Kudanil is one of the best private yacht charters to reach the remotest corners of the Indonesian archipelago with ease.

 It is 50 metres long and was originally built in 1978 as a Safety Standby Vessel.
 Kudanil was refitted for charter use in 2018 and is now known as an exceptionally reliable ocean-going expedition yacht.